Magnitude 5.7 earthquake strikes Crete, felt in Egyptian cities | Science-Environment

 Magnitude 5.7 earthquake strikes Crete, felt in Egyptian cities

+An earthquake of magnitude 5.7 struck Crete, Greece, on Wednesday, the country's Geodynamic Institute said.
+There were no immediate reports of injuries or damage.
 Egyptian authorities reported the quake was felt in some of the country's cities.
+Akis Tselentis, director of the Geodynamic Institute who was in Crete, told Greece's Skai TV: "I felt it."
+"Thankfully it was in the sea.

+There were no immediate reports of injuries or damage.
+Egyptian authorities reported the quake was felt in some of the country's cities.

-Akis Tselentis, director of the Geodynamic Institute who was in Crete, said authorities gave a revised reading of 5.7 from 5.6 earlier.
+Akis Tselentis, director of the Geodynamic Institute who was in Crete, told Greece's Skai TV: "I felt it."
+"Thankfully it was in the sea.
+The area is already burdened (with earlier tremors) and if it were inland there could have been damage," he said.

 - Greece